AOMediaCodec/av1-spec/annex.a.levels.md

   * CompressedRatio is greater than or equal to MinPicCompressRatio

   * TileWidth is less than or equal to 4096 for each tile

+  * For each tile, if use_superres is equal to 0 and RightMostTile is equal to 0, then TileWidth is greater than or equal to 64

+  * For each tile, if use_superres is equal to 1 and RightMostTile is equal to 0, then TileWidth is greater than or equal to 128

   * TileWidth * TileHeight is less than or equal to 4096 * 2304 for each tile